cmail-mta/cmail/README.txt

 		Router: drop
 		Parameter: None
-		Accept, but do quietly drop originated messages for this user.
+		Accept, but quietly drop originated messages for this user.

 	'addresses' table
 	-----------------